archibate/gpt4o/README.md

 > The plugin will invoke `https://api.openai.com` in the background for you for code completion 😎

 ### DeepSeek (deepseek-coder)
-DeepSeek is a Chinese company that specializes in AI-driven programming tools and code assistance solutions.
+DeepSeek is a Chinese company that specializes in AI-driven programming tools and code assistance solutions, which is kinda Messiah for Chinese students who could't afford an VISA card.
 Their slogan is:

 > Unravel the mystery of AGI with curiosity.
 Answer the essential question with long-termism 😎